charlax/python-education/README.md

 Keeping up to date
 ------------------

-There are two main newsletter for Python, which mostly cover the same things:
+There are two main newsletters for Python, which mostly cover the same things:

 * [Pycoder's Weekly](http://www.pycoders.com/)
 * [Python Weekly](http://www.pythonweekly.com/)